Mindful ways for your wardrobe (and yourself) that you’d want in on.

 9. Look After Your Clothes Well

 When you own a cashmere sweater, you become more mindful of how to take care of it.
-You would send it for dry cleaning services because you want it kept in pristine condition.
-Henceforth, applying this same level of care and detail on your other wardrobe pieces can really extend its life span.
-Cherishing each piece like it’s part of you and wanting it to last a long time is another way to be build a more sustainable wardrobe.
+You would send it for dry cleaning because you want it kept pristine.
+Henceforth, applying this same level of care towards your other wardrobe pieces can extend its life span.
+You can keep your clothes for a longer time too.
+Do we hear, bang for your buck?

-Of course, we’re human too, there are times where clothes just get torn after a while, but the point here is to really maximise its wear – and the way to do that is to look after it well like it’s your baby!
+I know we’re human too, and clothes can’t stay perfect.
+But the point here is to really maximise its wear — and the way to do that is to look after it well like it’s your baby!

 There you go!
 One does not need to follow each and every single way to achieve a sustainable wardrobe of their dreams.
 But this guide hopefully is a good place to start for you, and I’m sure our earth (and your money: think long-term!) would be very proud of the steps you take.